 Grades.
-MBA students will not be given credit for courses taken for graduate credit when the letter grade earned is less than C. In addition, an MBA student may earn no more than two C grades.
+MBA students will not be given graduate credit for courses taken when the letter grade earned is less than C. In addition, an MBA student may earn no more than two C grades.
 A degree candidate is required to maintain an overall average of B throughout his program of study.

-MBA Program

-Pre-Professional 24 Hours
+MBA Program Pre-Professional '24 Hours

-Accounting Concepts 3
+ACCT 600 Accounting Concepts 3

-Business Law 3
+BLAW 600 Business Law 3

-Advanced Statistics for Managers 3
+DSCI 600/MATH 601 Advanced Statistics for Managers 3

-Economic Analysis 3
+ECON 600 Economic Analysis 3

-3
+FIN 600 Concepts of Business Finance 3

-Basic Administration 3
+MNGT 600 Basic Administration 3

-The Marketing Process 3
+MRKT 600 The Marketing Process 3

-Computers in Management and Science 3
+CPSC 600 Computers in Management and Science 3

-Business Law Advanced Statistics for Managers Economic Analysis Concepts of Business Finance Basic Administration The Marketing Process

-\\Each graduate business course in the MBA core must be preceded by the appropriate undergraduate preparation or the appropriate professional 600 level course listed above.
+Each graduate business course in the MBA core must be preceded by the appropriate undergraduate preparation or the appropriate professional 600 level course listed above.